ZoranStojsavljevic/bbb-yocto/README.md

 	** ==>>	/home/zoran.s/projects/github/yocto/bbb-yocto/meta-socketcan \"

 These 3 (** ==>>) repos + bbb_yocto are maintained by Scott's cloned repos, where I advanced
-the jump-now technology to the kirkstone release (skipping honister release - limitation) and making Scott's jump-now repos kirkstone compliant:
+the jump-now technology to the langdale release (skipping honister release - limitation) and making Scott's jump-now repos langdale compliant:

-	cloned meta-bbb - from now on compliant on kirkstone cloned meta-jumpnow - from now on compliant on kirkstone
+	cloned meta-bbb - from now on compliant on langdale cloned meta-jumpnow - from now on compliant on langdale

-TO DO: to create the Yocto honister release (low prio task, very low prio execution).

 #### Environment